 I’ve spent some time testing both plugins, and WPML is still one of my favorites, while Weglot is definitely the new love.
 Why?
 There are two main reasons for that:

-• With WMPL, you will not lose your translations even if you deactivate the plugin because they are stored in the database.
+- With WMPL, your translations will not be lost even if you deactivate the plugin because they are stored in the database.

-The rest is very similar to Weglot because you also can edit translations manually, assign them to other people or reach out for some outsource translation.
+The rest is very similar to Weglot because you can also edit translations manually, assign them to other people, or reach out for some outsourced translation.

 I have to talk about WPML cons: